mon5termatt/medicat_installer/README.md

-# Work on this script is currently on pause. im working full time being a IT tech and Trainer.
-Sorry.
+### Work on this script is currently on pause.
+Im working full time being a IT tech and Trainer, along with going back to college, Sorry.

 # Medicat Installer
 ![Logo](icon.png)